KhronosGroup/glTF/specification/README.md

 ### Coordinate System and Units

-glTF uses a right-handed coordinate system with Y up and positive Z pointing out of the screen.
+glTF uses a right-handed coordinate system, that is, the cross product of x and y yields z. glTF defines the y axis as up.

 The units for all linear distances are meters.

-All angles are in radians unless otherwise specified.
+All angles are in radians.

 <a name="accessing-binary-data"></a>
 ## Accessing Binary Data